Jesus0204/ElvenGrammar/README.md

 5. `Aranli hara macili`: Some kings have swords.

 ### Running the program
+To run the code just type `python elven_grammar.py`.
+Two options can be taken.
+The first is to run the above tests, to compare if the program yields the correct results.
+The second is to try to write your sentence based on the vocabulary and grammar rules, to see if the plurals used are accurate.

-To run the code just type `python elven_grammar.py` and copy and paste one of the above sentences.
-It is important to mention that other sentences that don't make that much sense will be accepted by the grammar, because the grammar is checking mostly the plurals, not the verb conjugation or if the sentence makes sense.
+It is important to mention that the grammar will accept other sentences that don't make that much sense because the grammar is checking mostly the plurals, not the verb conjugation or if the sentence makes sense.
 So more sentences can be created, and the tree will be generated if the plurals are correct.
 You are welcome to test these words, as they should work too.

 ### Correct sentences Trees
-Here are some trees of the sentences that are above, which is the output of the program.
+Here are some trees of the sentences above, which is the program's output.

 <img width="551" alt="Screenshot 2024-04-28 at 21 09 00" src="https://github.com/Jesus0204/ElvenGrammar/assets/65917649/8c73e857-32a9-4d26-ba14-e77ee27c21b7">
 <br>